 Western Iowa Tech Community College offers a variety of student services.
 Professionally trained staff and counselors are accessible to all students.

-The Career Services Center is located in Enrollment services and is available to all WITCC prospective and current students.
-Career Exploration sessions assist individuals who are undecided about their career options to find direction in a career path.
-Resume writing, resume review, job search tips, interview tips, and live mock interviews are services available to students throughout the year.
+The Career Services Center is located in A409 in the Library area on the Sioux City campus and is available to all WITCC propsective/current students and alumni.
+Career explorations, resume writing, resume review, job search tips, interview tips, and virtual/phone/live mock interview sessions are services available to students and alumni throughout the year.

 College catalogs and transfer information for four-year colleges and universities are located in Enrollment Services.
 Transfer representatives from regional colleges visit WITCC regularly to provide information to students pursuing a baccalaureate degree.
 Please ask for further details at the front desk in Enrollment Services.